 When exposing the data, some may be too big, too attribute unwieldy.
 Consider exposing data as microservices and iPaaS platforms.
 Register these to allow for discovery catalogs, engines, and then MIS/Apps.
 Imagine one-click ‘open-in’ access of these services in popular platforms and tools.

 Also, almost as much as a savings as IT infrastructure is IT platforms.
 So many are customized or duct taped.
-Attempt to move to PaaS configure environments for Web Apps, Mobile Apps, and Voice Skills.
+Also, attempt to move to PaaS configure environments for Web Apps, Mobile Apps, and Voice Skills.
 With that, after you can see beyond procurement hurdles, have vision to start at sharing enterprise infrastructure means Sharing workbenches, Sharing supply, and Sharing services and workflows.
-Get out of custom development – no your developers of yesterday will not like this.
-If they cannot shift to data applications, visualization, scientists, you may consider that they are waying you down – the culture of custom Government frameworks where COTS can prevail needs to stop.
-Do not be fooled by geekspeak.
+Furthermore, get out of custom development – no your developers of yesterday will not like this.
+If they cannot shift to data applications, visualization, scientists, you may consider that they are weighing you down – the culture of custom Government frameworks where COTS can prevail needs to stop.
+Don’t let ‘geekspeak’ fool you.

 Yet, if must remain in Custom code, refactor to support Open Source or sharing modules – let the developer community beyond your enterprise nurture and care such that it does not become your technical debt and burden.